 Working with our strategic partner Invesco, we want to build a better understanding of the existing behaviours of people who have been automatically enrolled, and to explore how those behaviours might be influenced to help them achieve better outcomes.
 Through in-depth qualitative and quantitative research, focused around a particular communication issue, we aim to identify language and message framing that better engages, informs and motivates individuals to save for their retirement to drive a defined positive outcome.

-About our project partner
+About our strategic partner

 Invesco is an independent investment management firm dedicated to delivering an investment experience that helps people get more out of life.
 Invesco became a major strategic partner in July 2019 to help shape Nest Insight’s programme of work through sponsorship, the contribution of its deep industry expertise and insights, and by helping the programme to reach a wider audience.
 For more information, visit invesco.co.uk.